civican/legisinfo/44-1/bills/S-15/bill_text.md

   **(14)** If section `7` of this Act comes into force before subsection 84(1) of the other Act, then that subsection 84(1) is repealed.

   **(15)** If subsection 84(1) of the other Act comes into force on the same day as section `7` of this Act, then that section `7` is deemed never to have come into force and is repealed.

+## Coming into Force

+### Section 11

+This Act comes into force on a day to be fixed by order of the Governor in Council, but that day may not be earlier than the first anniversary of the day on which it receives royal assent.